AthinaLange/CoastalLens/README.md

     - find the minimum number of frames needed to be extracted (2Hz data can be pulled from 10Hz images, but 3Hz cannot.
 Code will then extract frames at 3Hz and 10Hz)

-    - Save cameraParameters, extraction frame rate, Products data, number of flights on given day, grid origin, and drone type
+    - Save cameraParameters, extraction frame rate (extract_Hz), Products, number of flights on given day (flights), timezone (tz) and drone type (drone_type) as input_data.mat

     - for every flight repeat process:
-        - extract meta data from images and videos (REQUIRES EXIFTOOL) - to account for false-start videos, only starting at first full length video (DJI: 5:28min) and going to end - INPUT FOR OTHER SYSTEMS/USES REQUIRED
+        - extract meta data from images and videos (REQUIRES EXIFTOOL) - Assuming that all videos in the folder need to be processed - INPUT FOR OTHER SYSTEMS/USES REQUIRED
-        - making initial extrinsics guess based on meta data [GPSLatitude, GPSLongitude, RelativeAltitude - zgeoid_offset, CameraYaw + 360, CameraPitch+90, CameraRoll]
+        - making initial extrinsics guess based on meta data (converted to UTM Coodinates [GPSEasting, GPSNorthing, AbsoluteAltitude - zgeoid_offset, CameraYaw + 360, CameraPitch+90, CameraRoll]
         - Extract 1st frame of video to do initial extrinsics calibration on
         - Confirm whether correct cameraParameters are used - assuming a distorted and undistorted camera calibration has been done, confirm which distortion model to use - Default for our flights is distortion correction ON, so cameraParams_undistorted would be used.
         - use ground control points to obtain initial camera position and pose (extrinsics) - select method to use (see Wiki for more info on various options).
             - Option 1: Automated with LiDAR survey
-            - Option 2: Manual gcp selection from LiDAR or SfM survey
+            - Option 2: Manual gcp selection from LiDAR or SfM survey (DONE)
             - Option 3: Manual gcp selection from GoogleEarth
-            - Option 4: Manual gcp selection from targets (QCIT Toolbox)
+            - Option 4: Manual gcp selection from targets (QCIT Toolbox) (DONE)
+            - Option 5: No gcp - use camera metadata
+          get CIRN extrinsics and MATLAB worldPose - if more points are needed, user prompted to select more from Options 2-4
+        - specify if you want to use SCPs or Feature Matching for image stabilization
+        - if image stabilization via Feature Matching
+            - Extract images every 30sec from all videos (using VideoReader)
+            - Determine how much of image area should be useable for feature matching (how much beach) - improves code speed
+            - Does 2D warping for relative movement between frames (depending on how much rotation is needed, decide between 2D or 3D)
+        - if image stabilization via SCPs (QCIT)
+            - Define SCPs (using same points as GCP targets) define radius, bright/dark, and threshold - specify elevation
         - check that grid dimensions for cBathy data and timestacks is appropriate.
 If not, follow prompt until you are happy (currently requires input, changed grid cannot be a file).
         - send email with provided information:
             - Origin coordinates
             - initial extrinsics guess
             - gcp-corrected extrinsics with method note
+            - MATLAB worldPose and image stabilization method (2D, 3D, SCP)
             - frame rate of data to be extracted
             - Products to produce with type, frame rate and dimensions
             - Distortion-corrected image, GCP image,  Rectified grid, and timestacks on oblique image